Junior Americanist Workshop Series

 Mission

-The Junior Americanist Workshop Series aims to provide an alternative opportunity for junior scholars (ABD grad students, post docs, and pre-tenure faculty) who study American politics (behavior or institutions) to present and get feedback on their work and to network with other scholars with similar interests.
-While we focus on showcasing work from junior scholars, we welcome everyone (all ages/ranks/experience levels) to attend our events!
+The Junior Americanist Workshop Series provides opportunities for junior scholars (ABD grad students, post docs, and pre-tenure faculty) who study American politics (behavior or institutions) to present and get feedback on their work and to network with other scholars with similar interests.
+While we focus on showcasing work from junior scholars, we welcome everyone (all ages/ranks/experience levels) to attend our events.
+Keep up with our work and sign up for our newsletter here!

 Spring 2026 Research Workshop Schedule